Riding Lawn Mower Won't Start

 Ignition Switch

-What Is Compression?
+3 What Is Compression?

-My father was a mechanic too, and when he was serving his apprenticeship, car engines could only cover about eight thousand miles before needing some pretty heavy duty maintenance.
-When I served my apprenticeship, car engines could easily do over 100 thousand before needing the same type of semi major repair.
+My father was a mechanic too, and when he was serving his apprenticeship, car engines could only cover about eight thousand miles before needing some pretty heavy-duty maintenance.
+When I served my apprenticeship, car engines could easily do over 100 thousand before needing the same type of semi-major repair.

 Measuring Compression

-Measuring compression accurately without the proper kit is impossible, however there is an unscientific DIY test.
+Measuring compression accurately without the proper kit is impossible.
+However, there is an unscientific DIY test.
 This crude test will tell you if you have some compression, not an actual value.

-With the plug removed, and wearing protective gloves, put your thumb over the plug hole as a helper turns over the engine slowly.
+With the plug removed and wearing protective gloves, put your thumb over the plug hole as a helper turns over the engine slowly.
 If you have compression, air will rush out past your thumb.
-If your looking for something a little more sophisticated, you'll need a compression tester kit.
+If you’re looking for something a little more sophisticated, you’ll need a compression tester kit.

 If your engine is lacking compression, suspect a sticking open valve.
 To fix a sticking valve - use a screwdriver to gently lever the spring into the released position.
 A sticking valve is a common complaint on engines that lay up for long periods.

-Check out "Valve lash adjustment", it's for a walk behind mower, but the set up is identical.
+Check out “Valve lash adjustment.”
+It’s for a walk-behind mower, but the setup is identical.

 The Gas Shot Test